paradise-fi/divine/doc/manual/dios.md

 ## DiOS Configuration

 DIVINE supports passing of boot parameters to the OS.
-Some of these parameters are automatically generated by DIVINE (e.g. name of the program, program parameters or a snapshot of a file system), others can be specified by the user.
+Some of these parameters are automatically generated by DIVINE (e.g. the name of the program, program parameters or a snapshot of a file system), others can be supplied by the user.
-These parameters can be specified using command line option `-o {argument}`.
+These parameters can be specified using the command line option `-o {argument}`.

 DiOS expects `{argument}` to be in the form `{command}:{argument}`.
 DiOS help can be also invoked with a shortcut `-o help`.
-All arguments are processed during the boot.
-If an invalid command or argument is passed, DiOS fails to boot.
+All arguments are processed during the boot phase, so if an invalid command or argument is passed, DiOS fails to boot.
 DIVINE handles this state as unsuccessful verification and the output contains a description of the error.
 DiOS supports the following commands:

 - `debug`: print debug information during the boot.
 By default no information is printed during the boot.
 Supported arguments:
-    - `help`: printed help and abort the boot.
+    - `help`: print help and abort the boot.
-    - `machineparams`: printed user specified machine parameters, e.g. number of cpus.
+    - `machineparams`: print user specified machine parameters, e.g. number of cpus.
-    - `mainargs`: printed `argv` and `envp`, which will be passed to the `main` function.
+    - `mainargs`: print `argv` and `envp`, which will be passed to the `main` function.
-    - `faultcfg`: printed fault and simfail configuration, which will be used for verification.
-Note that if the configuration is not forced, program under inspection can change it during its run.
+    - `faultcfg`: print fault and simfail configuration, which will be used for verification.
+Note that if the configuration is not forced, the program under inspection can change it during its run.
 - `trace` and `notrace`: report/do not report state of its argument back to VM.
   Supported arguments:
-    - `threads`: reports all active threads back to VM, so it can e.g. allow user to choose which thread to run.
+    - `threads`: report all active threads back to the VM, so it can e.g. allow user to choose which thread to run.
 By default, threads are not traced.
 - `ignore`, `report`, `abort` with variant prefixed with `force-`: configure handling of a given fault.
 When `abort` is specified, DiOS passes the fault as an error back to the VM and the verification is terminated.
 Faults marked as `report` are reported back to the VM (i.e. the fault is recorded to backtrace), but are not treated as errors -- the verification process continues.
-When fault is ignored it is not reported back to the VM at all.
-If the execution after fault continues, instruction producing the fault is ignored or produces undefined value.
-There are following fault categories in DIVINE and these faults can be passed to this command:
+When a fault is ignored, it is not reported back to the VM at all.
+If the execution after a fault continues, instruction causing the fault is ignored or produces an undefined value.
+The following fault categories are present in DIVINE and these faults can be passed to the command:
     - `assert`: C-assert is violated.
 Default abort.
     - `arithmetic`: arithmetic error occurs -- e.g. division by 0.
 Default
       abort.
-    - `memory`: access to uninitialized memory or invalid pointer dereference Default abort.
+    - `memory`: access to uninitialised memory or invalid pointer dereference Default abort.
-    - `control`: check return value of function and jumps on undefined values.
+    - `control`: check the return value of a function and jump on undefined values.
       Default abort.
-    - `hypercall`: invalid parameter to VM hypercall was passed.
+    - `hypercall`: an invalid parameter to a VM hypercall was passed.
 Default abort.
     - `notimplemented`: unimplemented operation should be performed.
 Default abort.
-    - `diosassert`: internal DiOS assert was violated, can occur in case of invalid DiOS API usage.
+    - `diosassert`: internal DiOS assert was violated, can occur in case of an invalid DiOS API usage.
 Default abort.
-- `simfail` and `nofail`: simulate possible failure of given feature.
+- `simfail` and `nofail`: simulate possible failure of a given feature.
 E.g.
   `malloc` can fail in a real system and therefore, when simfailing, both success and failure of `malloc` are tested.
 Supported arguments:
     - `malloc`: simulate failure of memory allocation.
 - `ncpus:<num>`: specify number of machine physical cores.
 Has no direct impact on verification, affects only library calls, which can return number of cores.
 - `stdout`: specify how to treat program output on standard output.
-Following options are supported:
+The following options are supported:
     - `notrace`: the output is ignored.
     - `unbuffered`: each write is printed.
 Can lead to an unexpected formatting of the backtrace.
-    - `buffered`: each line of output is printed (i.e. formatting of backtrace should be reasonable).
+    - `buffered`: each line of the output is printed (i.e. formatting of backtrace should be reasonable).
 Default option.
 - `stderr`: specify how to treat program output on standard error output.
 For options, see `stdout`.